Crews break ground on homeless center in Wake County

 RALEIGH, N.C.
 (WTVD) --Construction crews are busy working on a Raleigh facility that is meant to make homelessness rare and brief in Wake County.

-The Oak City Center is going up along Wilmington.
+The Oak City Center is going up along Wilmington Street.
 A ribbon cutting ceremony was held Wednesday.

 The center will help those who are homeless or teetering on the verge of it.